gy65896/FVessel/README.md

 ## Acknowledgements

-We deeply thank **Jianlong Su** from the School of Computer and Artificial Intelligence in Wuhan University of TechnologyWuhan University of Technology who performs the data acquisition and algorithm implementation works.
+We deeply thank **Jianlong Su** from the School of Computer and Artificial Intelligence in Wuhan University of Technology who performs the data acquisition and algorithm implementation works.

 ## Citation